ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 > Both: awkward silence ...

-Whether it's over email or in-person, tell the other person **which part of their work** helped you and how.
+Whether it's over email or in-person, tell the other person **which part of their work** helped you and **end with a question**.
 For example, if you run into [Mara Averick](https://twitter.com/dataandme) at Rstudio::conf, you could say, "I really enjoy reading the data science work you share on twitter!
-I work with a lot of dates, and when you tweeted a cheatsheet for lubridate it really helped."
-Help them help you to by coming up with a good conversation topic, and involving yourself can avoid awkward fangirling.
+I work with a lot of dates, and when you tweeted a cheatsheet for lubridate it really helped.
+Do you have a favorite cheatsheet?"
+Help them help you to by coming up with a good conversation topic, and talking about yourself a bit can avoid awkward fangirling.

 Over email, it's even more important to show you're familiar with their work.
 [Mark Meloon](http://www.markmeloon.com/climbing-relationship-ladder-get-data-science-job/) describes this well:

 > The truly baffling thing is that the messages I get fall into two categories: those thanking me for my posts on job hunting and those who want to get something from me.
 Very, very rarely do I get messages that combine both of these elements.
 Which is too bad because that’s really the way to do it.
 People who are familiar with my content and compliment me on it stand a much better chance of me helping them.
 They are in a great position to tack on an “I’d love to learn a little more about the work you do at (company).
 Can I ask you a few questions?” to their message.

 And if you don't know anything about their work, and they do have a public presence (either github, a blog, or twitter), why are you reaching out?
 Just like when applying for a job, you should do some research.
 If they have a post on what they think of the [data science job market](http://treycausey.com/data_science_interviews.html), don't message them "what can you tell me about the data science job market?"
 Show them you've read their work and ask follow-up questions.

+A lot of points about applying for a job apply: do your research, don't be late, follow-up.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">3 Don&#39;t hop on a screening call without knowing who you&#39;re talking to first.
+Spend the 5-10 minutes that it takes to Google them and find something they&#39;ve done that&#39;s interesting and relevant to you.
+Yes, it&#39;s more work.
+Do you want the job or not?</p>&mdash; Kieran Snyder (@KieranSnyder) <a href="https://twitter.com/KieranSnyder/status/948614223537426432?ref_src=twsrc%5Etfw">January 3, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Offer value